Episodes: 10 (hour).

 Alice’s talented brother Richard Burbage (Inwood) is quite impressed with himself, and tends to overact.
 However, when he joins forces with Will, they form a world famous actor-writer partnership.

 Despite, or perhaps because of his brilliance, Christopher Marlowe (Bower) is cocky and prone to provoke people.
 A luminary of the theater scene, this young playwright loves to live life on the edge.
 Although Will is is drawn to him, Marlowe is not known for his loyalty.

 As Queen Elizabeth’s persecutor of Catholics, Richard Topcliffe (Bremner) is a formidable man.
 He cloaks his penchant for sadism with piety, and is in hot pursuit of Father Robert Southwell (Bennett) — a Roman Catholic rebel, who is also Will’s cousin.

 A acclaimed comedian, Kemp (Houston) is often temperamental and seldom sober.
 He and Will have a difficult professional relationship, in part, because Kemp finds scripts irritating.

 The alluring Emilia Bassano (Brown) is the “Dark Lady” of Shakespeare’s sonnets and will go on to become the first female professional English poet.
 This talented musician and writer is the mistress of Lord Hunsdon (Michael Elwyn) and has the city at her feet.

 It is in this enticing yet brutal world of brawling audiences, religious oppression, and rowdy sideshows that Shakespeare hones his incredible, enduring talent.

 What do you think?
 Do you like the Will TV series?
-Should it be cancelled or renewed for another season on TNT?
+Should TNT have cancelled or renewed for a second season?